bitsoex/slate/source/index.html.md

 }
 ```

-Returns a list of details for 1 or more orders
+Returns details for 1 or more of your orders.
+Only opened or partially filled orders will be returned by this endpoint.
+As soon as an order has been fully matched or canceled, it will not be included in the response.
+Please refer to the <a href='#order-trades'>Order Trades</a> endpoint to pull the list of trades for orders.

 ### HTTP Request